autoguru-au/hotchocolate-polymorphic-ids/README.md

 ### Why would you do this?

-1. To achieve friendly URLs, like `/booking/123`, you need to be able to get a booking by it's database id (`123`) as the client doesn't have the global ID.
+1. To achieve friendly URLs, like `/booking/123`, you need to be able to get a booking by its database id (`123`) as the client doesn't have the global ID.
 But it's nasty to have to expose a `bookingByDbId(id: Int!)` field to do so.
 1. For easier debugging.
 As humans we use database ids.
 So if you've got one, you can just pass it on through.

 ### What's supported?